Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

 Figure~\ref{fig:correlation-length} shows the numerical estimation of $l_{0}$ of exponential random fields with different spectral indices, guaranteed with a $6\.\sigma$ event at the box centre.
 The flat line represents the asymptotic value, calculated using Eq.~\eqref{eq:corr-length} by sampling over $10^{4}$ exponential random fields.
 Decay of the curves with increasing block size can be observed, the smaller values of $n$ yield a slowed decline.

-Consider a cubic block with linear size of $33$ pixels.
+In the following, we will consider a cubic block with linear size of $33$ pixels.
 For $n = -3$, this is approximately $6$ times the correlation length inside the block, and $12$ times the asymptotic value (see Fig.~\ref{fig:correlation-length}).
 At this size, the curves for $n = 0,\.-1$ have already reached the asymptotic value, but not for $n = -2,\.-3$.
 This indicates that the chosen block size can capture substantial correlation for $n = -2,\.-3$, but is too large for $n = -1$ to detect any correlation effect.

-The effect of spatial correlation is shown in Fig.~\ref{fig:nn-population}, which shows the PDFs of the exponential random field within a block size of $33$ pixels, and containing at least one extreme-value event with at least $6\sigma$ rarity.
+The effect of spatial correlation is shown in Fig.~\ref{fig:nn-population}, which shows the PDFs of the exponential random field within a block size of $33$ pixels, and containing at least one extreme-value event with at least $6\.\sigma$ rarity.
 For $n = -3$, we observe a particularly strong suppression of low-amplitude events in the neighbourhood compared to the uncorrelated case ($n = 0$).

 {\it Spatial-Correlated Random Fields\,---}\vp\;The PDF of block maxima is sensitive to spatial correlation, which is shown in Fig.~\ref{fig:block-maxima-GEV}.
 The ($n = 0$)-curve represents the PDF of block maxima sampled from an uncorrelated exponential field, which must follow a Gumbel distribution~(cf.~Ref.~\cite{10.5555/262578}).
 Any deviation from the case $n = 0$ in Fig.~\ref{fig:block-maxima-GEV} is solely due to the effect of spatial correlation in the random field, as the spectral indices are the only varying parameter.
 The more the correlation length (within a block) deviates from its asymptotic value (cf.~Fig.~\ref{fig:correlation-length}), the more the PDF of block maxima deviates from the case $n = 0$.